montylounge/django-psi/README.md

 Type: Boolean
 Default: False

 Indicates if binary data containing a screenshot should be included.
+If True the resulting image data is stored in the database.

 ## Roadmap/Ideas